awsdocs/aws-storagegateway-user-guide/doc_source/appliance-rack-mount.md

 After the server boots up, the hardware console appears on the monitor\.
 The hardware console presents a user interface specific to AWS that you can use to configure initial network parameters\.
 You configure these parameters to connect the appliance to AWS and open up a support channel for troubleshooting by AWS Support\.

 To work with the hardware console, enter text from the keyboard and use the `Up`, `Down`, `Right`, and `Left Arrow` keys to move about the screen in the indicated direction\.
-Use the `Tab` key to move sequentially forward through items on\-screen\.
+Use the `Tab` key to move forward in order through items on\-screen\.
 On some setups, you can use the `Shift+Tab` keystroke to move sequentially backward\.
 Use the `Enter` key to save selections, or to choose a button on the screen\.

 **To set a password for the first time**